VNTANA-3D/viewer-demo/README.md

 ## Live Public

+This example demonstrates how to fetch data about a Live Public product from the Platform, prepare it, and pass it to the viewer.

 Products in the Platform are determined by their `organizationSlug`, `workspaceSlug`, and `productUuid`.
 These can be obtained from Platform links, which are of the form
 ```js